CAMBRIDGE, England — When early humans lived in small groups during prehistoric times, the danger of inbreeding was very real.

 After studying such symbology alongside the genetic evidence, the researchers suggest that together they provide evidence of ceremony and ritual that may have accompanied the exchange of mates between groups.

-“What this means is that even people in the Upper Palaeolithic, who were living in tiny groups, understood the importance of avoiding inbreeding,” says “The data that we have suggest that it was being purposely avoided.
+“What this means is that even people in the Upper Paleolithic, who were living in tiny groups, understood the importance of avoiding inbreeding,” says “The data that we have suggest that it was being purposely avoided.
 This means that they must have developed a system for this purpose.
 If small hunter–gatherer bands were mixing at random, we would see much greater evidence of inbreeding than we have here.”

 This stands in contrast to genetic evidence from other hominids such as the Neanderthal whose remains found in the Altai Mountains reveal they did not avoid inbreeding.
 However, the researchers caution that before conclusions are made about mating differences between humans and Neanderthal more research must be done.